rbdl/rbdl-toolkit/README.md

 the AnimationPlugin to get an idea of how it will work!

 # Settings

 The behavior of the toolkit can be adjusted by editing the settings of the application.
 This can be done by editing the settings file.
 On linux systems it will be located at ```~/.config/ORB/rbdl-toolkit.conf```.

+For example, it is possible to tell *rbdl-toolkit* to use a different seperator when reading csv files, by setting the csv_seperator parameter to the ascii value of the desired seperator.